The Legal Wife: Plot

 The story follows the lives of two best friends, Monica Santiago (Angel Locsin) and Nicole Esquivel (Maja Salvador).
-Friends from childhood, both yearn for a father’s love.
+Friends from childhood, both yearn for a father's love.

-Monica’s mother Eloisa (Rio Locsin) escapes a controlling, jealous and violent husband but is only able to take her baby daughter.
-Her two sons are left behind.
+Monica's mother Eloisa (Rio Locsin) escapes a controlling, jealous, and violent husband but is only able to take her baby daughter.
+Her two sons were left behind.
 They are saved from the streets by her childhood sweetheart Dante Ramos (Mark Gil) who brings them to Daet, Camarines Norte, a beautiful province in the northern region of the Philippines.
 Dante raises Monica as if she were his child.
 Meanwhile, Dante leaves his girlfriend Camille Esquivel for Eloisa, unaware that she is pregnant with Nicole.
 All throughout her childhood, Nicole longs to meet her father.

 When Monica turns 7, her mother returns to her husband as she longs to be reunited with her sons.
 Monica is bewildered by a whole new environment with her wealthy father Javier (Christopher de Leon), and her two brothers Javi (Joem Bascon) and Jasper (Ahron Villena).

 When Camille passes away, Nicole is adopted by her landed industrialist and wealthy grandfather, Don Eduardo Esquievel.
-The two little girls meet during an inter scholastic intramurals.
-They learn that they share the same “father” and lose him due to unforeseen circumstances in their lives.
+The two little girls meet during interscholastic intramurals.
+They learn that they share the same "father" and lose him due to unforeseen circumstances in their lives.
 They become fast friends and bond like orphaned sisters, remaining close throughout their adult lives.

 Upon returning to her true family, Monica learns to love her real father and her two brothers.
-Her Papa, Don Joaquin loves Eloisa, forgives his wife and is kinder to her.
-Eloisa reciprocates wholeheartedly and learns to love and care for Joaquin.
-Her feelings for Dante fades away.
+Javier loves Eloisa, forgives his wife, and is kinder to her.
+Eloisa reciprocates wholeheartedly and learns to love and care for Javier.
+Her feelings for Dante fade away.

 Despite their painful past, the Santiago family thrives.
-Don Joaquin is a wealthy sardines magnate.
-Unfortunately, Eloisa’s past mistakes is traumatic for the two older children she left behind years ago, deeply wounding the family’s psyche, particularly her eldest son Javie who rejects his relationship with his mother and his sister Monica.
+Javier is a wealthy sardines magnate.
+Unfortunately, Eloisa's past mistakes is traumatic for the two older children she left behind years ago, deeply wounding the family's psyche, particularly her eldest son Javi who rejects his relationship with his mother and his sister Monica.

 Nicole suffers a similar trauma growing up without her father, severely affecting her attitude towards men, constantly seeking love and validation from the wrong men.
-The two best friends’ relationship collide when they love the same man.
+The two best friends' relationship collide when they love the same man.

 Monica meets and falls in love with Adrian (Jericho Rosales), the man she marries, who teaches her how to love again and who will also break her heart.

-Despite being madly in love with his wife, the pressures brought about on their lives, arising from the dynamics of their respective families’ dysfunctional relationships, Adrian is drawn to his wife’s best friend and embarks on an illicit affair with Nicole.
-Nicole is deeply enamored of her best friend’s husband who gives her the care and attention she seeks.
-She risks her life long friendship with Monica.
+Despite being madly in love with his wife, the pressures brought about on their lives, arising from the dynamics of their respective families' dysfunctional relationships, Adrian is drawn to his wife's best friend and embarks on an illicit affair with Nicole.
+Nicole is deeply enamored of her best friend's husband who gives her the care and attention she seeks.
+She risks her lifelong friendship with Monica.

 The discovery of the affair is explosive.
-The consequences of Adrian’s affair and deception, love and lust, is vividly portrayed in the entire series.
+The consequences of Adrian's affair and deception, love, and lust, is vividly portrayed in the entire series.